Listening Script Vocabulary

 J: Hmm, not really.

-M: In Europe, pet ownership didn’t really become common until the 19th century - it was a Victorian invention.
+M: In Europe, pet ownership didn't really become common until the 19th century - it was a Victorian invention.
 At this time, pet ownership was thought of as a link with nature, which itself was no longer seen as threatening.
-It was also seen as part of man's domination over nature.
+It was also seen as a part of man's domination over nature.